stronnag/LTM-lua/README.md

 ## Introduction

-This project provides an OpenTX LUA script that outputs LTM (inav's Lightweight Tememetry) on a serial port on an OpenTX /EdgeTX radio.
-It is designed to work with [inav](https://github.com/iNavFlight/inav) as the telemetry provider.
+This project provides an OpenTX LUA script that outputs LTM (INAV'S Lightweight Tememetry) on a serial port on an OpenTX /EdgeTX radio.
+It is designed to work with [INAV](https://github.com/iNavFlight/inav) as the telemetry provider.

 Typical use case: